 The closing statement of your post is important, as many readers tend to have the desire to jump to conclusions and read the final takeaway from the post.

 SEO is one of the most important to consider when writing blog posts.
 In order to rank higher in search engine results pages, you need to make sure that your blog is optimized for SEO.

-You can do this by following the best practices of SEO, including creating keyword-rich content, using meta descriptions, using keywords in title, meta tag, content, and more.
+You can do this by following the best practices of SEO, including creating keyword-rich content, using meta descriptions, using keywords in titles, meta tags, content, and more.